mattp94/react-easy-validation/README.md

 ### Clear a group

-Use the method `clear` to remove components' errors of a group.
+Use the method `clear` to remove errors of a group's components.

 #### Syntax